adutta/howtobuild_OpenCVCUDA_cpp/README.md

    Lets you verify everything works.

-3. Uncheck the BUILD_opencv_python2 flag if you don't plan on using python (otherwise you will need python with debug built on your machine)
+3. Uncheck the BUILD_opencv_python2 flag if you don't plan on using python

+  * Otherwise you will need Python with debug built on your machine

 4. Hit configure again/until the red text highlights go away
-5. FINALLY: Hit Generate button to build C++ code
+5. **Finally**: Hit Generate button to build C++ code

 # Build with Visual Studio
 1. **MAKE SURE BUILDING 64 BIT**